Is it cheaper to run a motorbike or a car?

 Tax

-As of April 2025, owners of all electric vehicles, vans and motorcycles will have to pay tax on these vehicles.
+From April 2025, owners of all electric vehicles, including cars and motorcycles, will have to pay tax.

 What’s cheaper?
 Motorbikes will typically cost less, unless you opt for zero-carbon.